whitebox-labs/whitebox-docs/tentacle/t2/README.md

 # LEGACY <!-- {docsify-ignore} -->

-The Tentacle Mini has been discontinued in 2020 and was replaced by the [Whitebox T2 Mini MkII](https://www.whiteboxes.ch/docs/tentacle/t2-mkII/)
+The Tentacle Mini has been discontinued in 2020.
+It is replaced by the [Whitebox T2 Mini MkII](https://www.whiteboxes.ch/docs/tentacle/t2-mkII/)

-This documentation will remain online.
-We'll continue support for the Tetnacle Mini.
+This documentation will remain online and we continue to support the Tentacle Mini.

 # Introduction

-This documentation is for **Tentacle Mini for Arduino**, model `T2.16` (disconinued)
+This documentation is for **Tentacle Mini for Arduino**, model `T2.16` (discontinued)